Why Choose a Responsive Web Design?

 You’re more likely to be found on Google

 A little while ago, companies and individuals who wanted their site to be seen on mobile used to have a second website developed.
-This website would be stripped of all flash and be very easy to read and use.
+This website would be stripped of all-flash and be very easy to read and use.
 This is all well and good, but it’s not efficient.
 First of all, having two sites means it takes up more space on the server, leaving less space to expand your website.
-Secondly, it takes longer to develop a second website, and the more time your website is not online, the more sales your missing out on.
+Secondly, it takes longer to develop a second website, and the more time your website is not online, the more sales you are missing out on.
 Time is money.

 And thirdly, two websites are more expensive than one.
 That goes for building them and maintaining them.
 Whatever changes that are made to one website must be made to the other, which takes longer.
 And the longer it takes, the more it’s going to cost you.
 Either in sales or in paying a developer.